flutter/website/src/docs/deployment/android.md

 via `flutter run` that does not have shrinking enabled.

-You may also choose to manually support multidex by following Android's guides and modifying your project's Android directory configuration.
+You might also choose to manually support multidex by following Android's guides and modifying your project's Android directory configuration.
 A [multidex keep file][multidex-keep] must also be specified to include: